maxgio92/notes/content/notes/program-execution-environment.md

 Moreover, as a detail, although all data is replaced, all open file descriptors remain open after calling exec unless explicitly set to close-on-exec.

 In particular, on Linux, on execs, the `.text` and `.data` ELF sections are loaded by the kernel at the base address.
 The main stack is located just below and grows downwards.
-Each function call will have its own stack frame.
-Each stack is separated by a guard page to detect stack overflow.

 ![memory-map-elf](https://raw.githubusercontent.com/maxgio92/notes/d3bf6f231c330ba746354cc463469245fc9de7bc/content/notes/memory-map-elf.png)